leeassam/pi-ultimate-guide/setup_headless_mode/intstructions.md

 ### Step 7:

-Install [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/){:target="_blank" rel="noopener"} on your computer.
+Install [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/) on your computer.
 I show you how to do this in the course in the section connecting remotely to your computer via VNC